kcjengr/probe_basic/docs_src/source/quick_start.rst

     sudo apt upgrade

-**To install Probe Basic uaing the av .deb packages, you must install all 3 seperately using the following method:**
+**To install Probe Basic using the .deb packages, you must install all 3 seperately using the following method:**

 **Requirements:**